specsolutions/specsync-for-tfs-documentation/important-concepts/synchronizing-automated-test-cases.md

 The documentation page [Mark Test Cases as Automated](../features/push-features/mark-test-cases-as-automated.md) contains the details about how this can be configured.

 {% hint style="info" %}
-After changing the automation configuration, you need to perform the push command with an additional `--force` setting.
+After changing the `condition` setting of the automation configuration, you need to perform the push command with an additional `--force` setting otherwise the existing Test Cases will not be updated until the next change of their scenario.
 Using the `--force` setting is only required once.
 {% endhint %}

 ### Publish test results to the synchronized Test Cases